 Many employees avoid taking all their allotted days off because they feel judged for leaving during a busy time.
 Others feel nothing but dread at the idea of leaving work only to come back to a giant pile of things to catch up on.
 Some do it for both reasons.

 As an employer, you might secretly think that this is a benefit to your company—after all, when someone doesn’t take PTO, you get to benefit from uninterrupted labor.
-Sure, this can be good in the short term, but if employees aren’t using their PTO, then they’re at risk of burning out in the long term.
+Sure, this can be good in the short term, but if employees aren’t using their PTO, then they’re at risk of employee burnout in the long term.

 Burnout is bad for a person’s health, and it’s also bad for your business.
 Burned-out employees are less productive, less focused, and more prone to making mistakes than their well-rested peers.